Updated Feb 28, 2019

 Yogurt is produced by the action of two specific bacteria: lactobacillus bulgaricus streptococcus thermophilus.
 Once the milk has been fermented, the amount of live bacteria is negligible.

 Yogurt has not been shown to have any beneficial probiotic effect beyond being an easily digestible dairy food.
-Other fermented products on the market have far fewer strains and don’t have beneficial yeasts like kefir does.
+Other fermented products on the market have far fewer strains and don’t have beneficial yeasts as kefir does.

 In short, kefir is a more potent probiotic food than yogurt is.